deeppavlov/dialog_flow_demo/ frequently_asked_question_bot/README.md

 docker-compose up -d
 ```
 ### Run with Python environment
 In order for the bot to work, set the bot token, example is in [.env](.env.example).
-First step is setting enviriment variables:
+First step is setting environment variables:
 ```
 export TG_BOT_TOKEN=*******
 ```